sim-/tgy/README.md

 Notes
 -----
-- If it breaks, you to keep both pieces!
+- If it breaks, you get to keep both pieces!
 - Use at your own risk, and always test first without propellers!
 - Newer Turnigy Plush seems to have switched to SiLabs C8051F334, d'oh!
 - If your cheap ESC has 6 pads and an AVR, it's probably compatible;